Guide to Career Fairs

 Dress for success

 Dress codes and expectations vary widely between employers, industries, and locations.
-A trick is to see what the recruiters are wearing at the booth, this will give you an idea of what they might expect.
+Take note of what the recruiters are wearing at the booth, which can give you an idea of what might be expected.
 Employers at fairs understand that you are a student and may not have the time or resources to dress formally.
-We encourage you to dress neatly, but avoid dressing overly casual.
+We encourage you to dress neatly but avoid dressing overly casual.
 What’s most important is that you let your confidence shine through.
-Your words, your smile, and the way you carry yourself will say much more about you than the clothes you wear.
+The way you present and carry yourself will say much more about you than the clothes you wear.

 Need more help preparing for Careers Day?
 Attend our free seminar Making Careers Day Work for You.